Higher School Certificate (HSC) Eligibility & Recognition

 Upon successful completion of senior high level studies, students obtain their results sheet that includes the individual subject marks and overall marks.

-HSC-International StudentsHSC: International Recognition
+HSC for International StudentsHSC: International Recognition

 The NSW HSC is internationally recognized and issued by the Board of Studies, New South Wales.
 It is accepted by universities in-